Outcome-Driven Reinforcement Learning via Variational Inference: Outcome-Driven Reinforcement Learning

-\end{corollary} \Cref{cor:maxent_finite_time} illustrates how a reward function \emph{emerges automatically} from a probabilistic framing of outcome-driven reinforcement learning problems where the sole specification is which variable ($\bS_{t^\star}$) should attain which value ($\bg$).
+\end{proposition} \begin{proof} See~\Cref{appsec:posterior_trajectory_inference}. \end{proof} A variational problem of this form---which corresponds to finding a posterior distribution over state--action trajectories---can equivalently be viewed as a reinforcement learning problem: \begin{corollary} The objective in~\Cref{eq:maxent_objective_fixed_time} corresponds to KL-regularized reinforcement learning with a time-varying reward function given by $ r(\bs_{t'}, \ba_{t'}, \bg, t') \defines \mathbb{I}\{ t' = t \} \log \goaltransitiont{t'} . $ \end{corollary} \Cref{cor:maxent_finite_time} illustrates how a reward function \emph{emerges automatically} from a probabilistic framing of outcome-driven reinforcement learning problems where the sole specification is which variable ($\bS_{t^\star}$) should attain which value ($\bg$).
 In particular,~\Cref{cor:maxent_finite_time} suggests that we ought to learn the environment's state-transition distribution, and view the log-likelihood of achieving the desired outcome given a state--action pair as a ``reward'' that can be used for off-policy learning as described in~\Cref{sec:preliminaries}.
-Importantly---unlike in model-based RL---such a transition model would not have to be accurate beyond single-step predictions, as it would not be used for planning (see~\Cref{appsec:additional-exps}).
+Importantly---and unlike in model-based RL---such a transition model would not have to be accurate beyond single-step predictions, as it would not be used for planning (see~\Cref{appsec:additional-exps}).
 Instead, \mbox{$\log \goaltransitiont{t}$} only needs to be well shaped, which we expect to happen for commonly used model classes.
 For example, when the dynamics are linear-Gaussian, using a conditional Gaussian model~\citep{nagaband2018mbmf} yields a reward function that is quadratic in $\bS_{t+1}$, making the objective convex and thus more amenable to optimization.

-Thus far, we assumed that the time at which the outcome is achieved is given.
-In practice, however, we typically do not know (or care) when an outcome is achieved, and instead want to find policies that reach an outcome at \emph{some} (possibly unknown) point in the future.
-This general setting is the primary focus of our work, and we will address it next.